thisisadityapatel/petroforecast/README.md

   </kbd>
 </p>

 Eduardo Saverin made $300k during his summer at Harvard betting on heating oil futures, crazy!
-Built this full-stack machine learning project to visualize and predict the data and to understand his bet from a prespect of smart analytics.
+Built a full-stack ML platform to visualize and predict similar data, understanding his bet from a prespect of smart analytics.

 ## Installation